How to Fix Squeaky Brakes: Causes, DIY Fixes & When to Replace Pads

 Step 2: Inspect Your Brake Pads

-Worn pads are the top reason for squeaks.
-Here’s how to check them:
+Worn pads are the leading cause of persistent squeaks.
+To check them:

-- Remove the wheel with a tire iron.
+- Remove the wheel with a lug wrench.

-- Look at the brake pads in the caliper.
-They’re flat pieces next to the rotor.
+- Look at the brake pads visible in the caliper bracket — they’re the flat friction material pieces pressed against each side of the rotor.

 | Pad Thickness | Condition | Action Needed |